shangqilu/shangqilu.github.io/_pages/about.md

 ### About Me

 Shangqi Lu is currently an Assistant Professor of the Hong Kong University of Science and Technology (Guangzhou) in the [Thrust of Data Science and Analytics](https://dsa.hkust-gz.edu.cn/).
 Prior to this, he was a Research Engineer at Huawei.
 He obtained his doctoral degree in 2022 at the Chinese University of Hong Kong, honorably advised by Prof. Yufei Tao.
-Before that, he completed his undergraduate studies in Computer Science at the Northwestern Polytechnical University in 2018.
+He completed his undergraduate studies in Computer Science at the Northwestern Polytechnical University in 2018.

 **Email:** shangqilu@hkust-gz.edu.cn